Translation Software: The Promise

 The target language is so poor that it would cost you more to edit it into something serviceable than to translate it from scratch - it still wouldn't sound as good as an original translation.

-So How Accurate is MT
+So How Accurate is ST

-How accurate was the German?
-Here it is in English: “Only the best: Expertly, translating and limiting of the products and of the services your company in all languages of the world.”
-The translation starts out OK, but upon hitting the word “Expertly” the MT added a comma, perhaps thinking this was meant to be the first in a series of modifiers for “your company’s products” though there is no grammatical reason it should have made this error.
-The word “limiting” is also not what we’d want to have a client think we do for their products and services; finishing up, “of the products and of the services your company in all languages of the world” leads the reader nowhere, the entire sentence being a fragment and incomplete.
+The translation starts out OK, but upon hitting the word "Expertly" the ST added a comma, perhaps thinking this was meant to be the first in a series of modifiers for "your company’s products" though there is no grammatical reason it should have made this error.
+The word "limiting" is also not what we’d want to have a client think we do for their products and services; finishing up, "of the products and of the services your company in all languages of the world" leads the reader nowhere, the entire sentence being a fragment and incomplete.
+In other words, one sentence translated, one sentence wrong.

 Let’s not stop there.
 Here’s the text for a software upgrade we were sent in the mail; the original is on the left.